 The State Department takes a slightly different approach.
 Secondary evidence and affidavits are grouped together as “other evidence” that may be satisfactory if the NBC is unobtainable.
 22 C.F.R. § 42.65.
 In other words, while USCIS will only consider affidavits if satisfactory secondary evidence is unobtainable, the State Department will consider all “other evidence” together.

 Our law firm office can apply on your behalf for a China notarial birth certificate (NBC).
-And, if the application is denied for reasons that cannot be overcome, we can gather and submit evidence to USCIS or the State Department that the NBC is unobtainable.
+And, if the application is denied for reasons that cannot be overcome, we can gather and submit evidence to USCIS or the State Department that the NBC is unobtainable, along with secondary evidence and affidavits proving the circumstances of your birth.

 For details about how to schedule a consultation, see Working with Chodorow Law Offices.